Motivational salience: Incentive salience

+Aversive salience

+Aversive salience describes the motivation behind avoidance behavior towards a negative presenting stimulus developed through learning and memory recall.
+Avoidance behavior emerges when a once novel stimulus becomes associated to an undesirable outcome.
+In Pavlovian conditioning, developed by Ivan Pavlov, pairing of a neutral conditioned stimulus (such as a soft tone) with an aversive unconditioned stimulus (such as bitter flavors, loud tones, electric shocks) results in association of the once neutral stimulus with a negative outcome.
+The previously neutral stimulus elicits avoidance behavior upon future presentation.

+Neural responses in formation of aversive salience

+Neural circuity between areas of the prefrontal cortex and basal ganglia encode aversive salience based on behavioral relevance rather than mere negative valance of the stimulus.
+Neural recognition of behavioral importance of aversive stimuli promote adaptive avoidance and drive goal motivated behavior.

+Aversive salience can be influenced by distinctive changes in neural firing.
+Silencing of specific neural populations within the parabrachial nucleus reduces acquisition of conditioned taste aversion (CTA).
+Activation of distinct neural populations within the parabrachial nucleus can establish CTA.

 Clinical significance

 Addiction

 The assignment of incentive salience to stimuli is dysregulated in addiction.
 Addictive drugs are intrinsically rewarding (not to be confused with pleasure) and therefore function as primary positive reinforcers of continued drug use that are assigned incentive salience.
 During the development of an addiction, the repeated association of otherwise neutral and even non-rewarding stimuli with drug consumption triggers an associative learning process that causes these previously neutral stimuli to act as conditioned positive reinforcers of addictive drug use (i.e., these stimuli start to function as drug cues).
 As conditioned positive reinforcers of drug use, these previously neutral stimuli are assigned incentive salience (which manifests as a craving) – sometimes at pathologically high levels due to reward sensitization – which can transfer to the primary reinforcer (e.g., the use of an addictive drug) with which it was originally paired.
 Thus, if an individual remains abstinent from drug use for some time and encounters one of these drug cues, a craving for the associated drug may reappear.
 For example, anti-drug agencies previously used posters with images of drug paraphernalia as an attempt to show the dangers of drug use.
 However, such posters are no longer used because of the effects of incentive salience in causing relapse upon sight of the stimuli illustrated in the posters.

 In addiction, the "liking" (pleasure or hedonic value) of a drug or other stimulus becomes dissociated from "wanting" (i.e., desire or craving) due to the sensitization of incentive salience.
-In fact, if the incentive salience associated with drug-taking becomes pathologically amplified, the user may want the drug more and more while liking it less and less as tolerance develops to the drug's pleasurable effects.
+In fact, if the incentive salience associated with drug-taking becomes pathologically amplified, the user may want the drug more and more while liking it less as tolerance develops to the drug's pleasurable effects.